On the minimum number of inversions to make a digraph $k$-(arc-)strong: Preliminaries

 Let $D$ be a digraph.
 A {\bf sink} (resp. {\bf source}) in a digraph is a vertex with out-degree $0$ (resp. in-degree $0$).
-We say that $D$ is {\bf eulerian} if $d_D^-(v) = d_D^+(v)$ for all vertices $v$.
-Let $A$ and $B$ be two sets in $D$.
+We say that $D$ is {\bf eulerian} if $d_D^-(v) = d_D^+(v)$ holds for every vertex $v$.
+Let $A$ and $B$ be two disjoint sets in $D$.
 If $ab$ is an arc for all pairs $(a,b)$ in $A\times B$, then we write $A\Ra B$.